evkx/evkx.github.io/content/models/lucid/air/Air_Sapphire/_index.md

 ### Steering

-Dynamic steering is a standard feature on the Lucid Air Sapphire.
-Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is a standard on the Lucid Air Sapphire, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Brakes

 The rear and front brakes are [ceramic discs](../../../../technology/brakes/#ceramic-brakes).
-The front discs are 420 mm, and the rear discs are 390 mm.
+The front discs measure 420 mm, while the rear discs are 390 mm.

 ### Regenerative Braking